gridlocdev/lua-beginners-guide/README.md

 ### Alternative Function Syntax

-If your function happens to take a **string** as a parameter, you can also omit the parenthesis `()` and call your function like this:
+If your function happens to take a singular **string** as a parameter, you can also omit the parenthesis `()` and call your function like this:

 ```lua
     function printGreeting(name)